Why Storytelling Is Not a Content Marketing Panacea

 The Good Things about Storytelling

 Storytelling is a creative approach to writing content.
-We’ll mention Wait But Why as another good example.
+We’ll mention Bespoke Comms as another good example.
 This blog is a huge success thanks to the storytelling method.
 However, the author does not use storytelling as a marketing technique.
-It’s simply his style of expression.
+It’s simply her style of expression.
 That’s why it’s so effective in this case, just as it is with National Geographic.

 The main argument that storytelling has in favour is that our affection towards stories has been baked into our DNA.
 The human brain practically loves stories, and there’s a scientific explanation behind that claim.
 Scientists found that character-driven stories boost oxytocin levels in people’s brains.
 This neurochemical signals that it’s safe to approach others, and it does that by enhancing the sense of empathy.